bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 Please run 'choco -?' or 'choco <command> -?' for help menu.
 ```

-##### JDK
+Close PowerShell and open it again!

-✏️ Run the following command in Powershell to verify the version of Java installed:
+✏️ Run the following command in PowerShell to verify the version of Java installed:

 ```
 java -version